Misganaw-Tesfaye/gdsc_study_session_g1/README.md

 # gdsc_study_session_g1

-This is the sample repo for GDSC
+This is the sample repo for GDSC by Misge